Editor’s note: This post was updated on August 17, 2015.

 Old, dirty power plants will be retired

-The nation’s fleet of coal-fired power plants is the single largest source of carbon pollution in the U.S. and one of the largest in the world.
+The nation’s fleet of coal-fired power plants is the single largest source of carbon pollution in the United States and one of the largest in the world.
 Placing carbon regulations on this source of electricity for the first time in history will transform our energy system.

 Utilities have acknowledged that it doesn’t make economic sense to pour money into retrofitting and retaining older, less-reliable coal-fired power plants when they need to focus investments on newer and more reliable plants.